ftisiot/ftisiot-website/content/posts/apache-flink-to-timestamp-ltz.md

 Ok, ok, that works!
 What about the definition of the ``timestamp_column``?
 You need to pay attention to it as well!

-If the epoc timestams in **seconds** you can have it working also by declaring the column as `INT`.
+If the epoch timestamps in **seconds** you can have it working also by declaring the column as `INT`.
-But if you do the same when dealing with epoc timestams in **milliseconds** you'll face an error like
+But if you do the same when dealing with epoch timestamps in **milliseconds** you'll face an error like

 ```
 Caused by: java.lang.NumberFormatException: For input string: "1661760207278"